yesworkflow-org/yw-matlab/README.md

 MQ20 | What URI variables do data read into `mean_precip` and `mean_airtemp` have in common? | `start_year`, `end_year`, `month`

 #### Queries about a run of the script (retrospective provenance)
-See [recon_queries.P](https://github.com/yesworkflow-org/yw-matlab/tree/master/src/main/resources/examples/C3_C4_mapping/yw/xsb/recon_queries.P) for Prolog definitions of the queries.
+See [recon_queries.P](https://github.com/yesworkflow-org/yw-matlab/tree/master/src/main/resources/examples/C3_C4_mapping/yw/xsb/recon_queries.P) for definitions of the queries.

     | Query | Result
 ----|-------|--------